pingcap/docs/tidb-cloud/integrate-tidbcloud-with-netlify.md

 Serverless Tier clusters allow all IP addresses for connection by default, so you do not need to configure any traffic filter.

 ## Step 1.
-Get example projects and set the connection string
+Get the example project and the connection string

 To help you get started quickly, TiDB Cloud provides a fullstack example app in TypeScript with Next.js using React and Prisma Client.
 It is a simple blog site where you can post and delete your own blogs.
 All the content is stored in TiDB Cloud through Prisma.

-### Fork the example and clone it to your own space
+### Fork the example project and clone it to your own space

 1. Fork the [Fullstack Example with Next.js and Prisma](https://github.com/tidbcloud/nextjs-prisma-example) repository to your own GitHub repository.